 6. Event results/Kudos

-Annual Report – The first GVB Annual Report is eight pages long (all your names are in there).
-Rather than attaching it to this newsletter, we urge you to check it out on our e-mail site at www.goletavalleybeautiful.org.
+Advisory Council/Annual Report The GVB Advisory council held their annual meeting on March 19.
+Among other items, they reviewed the first GVB Annual Report that is attached to this newsletter.
 Special thanks to Natalie Giusti for her work in making this report possible.
-Please let us know what you think of the report, which we hope to make an annual report every year at the end of our fiscal year in August.
-If you don^t have access to e-mail, or would simply like a paper copy, please request your free copy by calling 252-1952.
+Please let us know what you think of the report, which we will send to you next week by e-mail.
+We hope to make an annual report every year at the end of our fiscal year in August.